nick-hue/pdf-merger/README.md

 ## Structure of the Application
-Explain the structure of your application.
-For instance:
-- `app.py`: The main entry point of the application.
+- `app.py`: The main entry point of the application, that launches and handles all the GUI.
 - `controller.py`: Contains the logic for handling user interactions.